 Despite giving a generous three-year limited warranty, Stiebel warns you that you have to hire its licensed personnel to install the product to keep the warranty valid.

-Rinnai RUC98iN Ultra Series, Concentric/Twin Pipe Installation
+3-Rinnai RUC98iN Ultra Series, Concentric/Twin Pipe Installation

-Although tankless water heaters are energy efficient, some people want the running cost to be even lower.
+Although tankless water heaters are energy-efficient, some people want the running cost to be even lower.
 For those persons, here is a heater from Rinnai which, by operating on natural gas, will further bring down their energy bills.

 The biggest problem most users have with Natural Gas Heaters is the nuisance of venting.
 To nip this evil in its bud, Rinnai has equipped the RUC98iN with two venting options: concentric-PVC and twin-pipe.

 If you live in a large house – or has a big family, you can take solace from the fact that this heater – without breaking a sweat, can supply searing hot waters to multiple faucets and showers simultaneously, with no interruption whatsoever.